TranThienDat-Nguyen/Adaptive-GLMB/README.md

 <img src="https://github.com/TranThienDat-Nguyen/adaptive-GLMB/blob/main/v2_filter_schematic.png" width="600" height="272"> \
 In 'v2' implementation, the detection probability for each track is processed by GLMB filter.
 # Run Instructions
 Use the file 'demo.m' to run the demonstrations.
-In that file:
+In this file:
 - Line 67 runs demonstration with linear Gaussian models and filter implementation 'v1'.
 - Line 68 runs demonstration with linear Gaussian models and filter implementation 'v2'.
 - Line 69 runs demonstration with non-linear Gaussian models and filter implementation 'v1'.